-The climate in Pokhara and Kathmandu is subtropical.
+The climate in Pokhara is subtropical.
 So it is generally hot except for mid winter.
 Please find average temperatures and rain per month on Wikipedia.

 With Kulturstudier you can study in Nepal, with fully transferable credits (ECTS - European Credit Transfer System), which will qualify for financing from many European state educational loan funds.